ahmed3liwa/WakeCapBusReservation/README.md

    ## GetFrequentTripForUser

-    * this action used to retrive the most frequent route reserved by each user
+    * this action used to retrieve the most frequent route reserved by each user

     * this action does not accept any parameters